St. John Ambulance of Malaysia: SJAM Uniform

-Uniform No. 2 is the most widely used among the three.
-Yellow/green two-tone high visibility garments are sometimes worn over Uniform No. 2 for outdoor events for safety and ease of identification.
-For Officers, there are two variants of Uniform No. 2.
-Beret is worn during operational duties and field parade events only, whereas Peaked Cap (male) or Bowler's Hat (female) are used in Uniform No. 2 in events other than operational duties.
+Uniform B is the most widely used among the six.
+Yellow/green two-tone high visibility garments are sometimes worn over Uniform B for outdoor events for safety and ease of identification.
+For Officers, there are two variants of Uniform B. Beret is worn during operational duties and field parade events only, whereas Peaked Cap (male) or Bowler's Hat (female) are used in Uniform B in events other than operational duties.

-For training and informal events, Training Order (consisting green-white/white SJAM polo T-shirt and black trousers similar to Uniform No. 2) is worn.
+For training and informal events, Training Order (consisting green-white/white SJAM polo T-shirt and black trousers similar to Uniform E) is worn.
 On rare occasions (subject to waiver instructions), Training Order is also used for operational duties, but it is usually invoked during disasters which requires rapid mobilisation and deployment of volunteers, or when long hours of stand-by is required or expected.

-While Officers are expected to maintain all of the orders of dress as discussed above, Uniforms No. 1 and 3 remains optional to the members of other ranks (Staff Sergeant and below).
+While Officers are expected to maintain all of the orders of dress as discussed above, Uniforms A and C remain optional to the members of other ranks (Staff Sergeant and below).